 7. Weak rationale for job moves – Companies are funny about this.
 They want to know you’re committed to leaving if offered a job, but they’re looking for a history of loyalty and staying power.
 Employers want to hire people who will explore all resources and try to make things work within the current situation, rather than bolt at the first whisper of friction.

 Therefore, it’s critical for you to frame up why you’re attracted to this new opportunity and what it promises that you can’t achieve in your current job.
 Employers also like to see that you’ve tried to be flexible or initiate change when faced with challenges, rather than play the victim.

 Final Advice: Know Before You Go

 If things went well and you developed a strong rapport with your interviewer, don’t be afraid to solicit feedback and next steps before you leave.
-You could say something along the lines of “Did I respond to all your questions?” or even as direct as “Are you confident that I can do this job?
-Do you have any uncertainty or questions about my experience?”
+You could say something along the lines of “Did I address all your questions?
+What are the next steps?
+Is there anything else I can provide that would be helpful (e.g. work samples)?”

 Many interviewers are conflict-averse and uncomfortable giving negative feedback in-person, but at least you’ve created an opportunity to surface any hesitancy, misinterpretation or topics you could’ve answered in more detail.
 It’s far more effective to address concerns during the interview because your chances of saving face later are low.
 You rarely get a second chance to make a first impression.